IBM/aspera-cli/docs/README.erb.md

 All options, e.g. `--log-level=debug`, are command line arguments that:

-- start with `--`
+- Start with `--`
-- have a name, in lowercase, using `-` as word separator in name  (e.g. `--log-level=debug`)
+- Have a name, in lowercase, using `-` as word separator in name  (e.g. `--log-level=debug`)
-- have a value, separated from name with a `=`
+- Have a value, separated from name with a `=`
-- can be used by prefix (avoid), provided that it is unique.
+- Can be used by prefix (avoid), provided that it is unique.
 E.g. `--log-l=debug` is the same as `--log-level=debug`

 Exceptions:

-- some options accept a short form, e.g. `-Ptoto` is equivalent to `--preset=toto`, refer to the manual or `-h`.
+- Some options accept a short form, e.g. `-Ptoto` is equivalent to `--preset=toto`, refer to the manual or `-h`.
-- some options (flags) don't take a value, e.g. `-N`
+- Some options (flags) don't take a value, e.g. `-N`
-- the special option `--` stops option processing and is ignored, following command line arguments are taken as arguments, including the ones starting with a `-`.
+- The special option `--` stops option processing and is ignored, following command line arguments are taken as arguments, including the ones starting with a `-`.

 Example: